work-nchc/Usage-Statements-Generator-of-VMware-Horizon/README.md

 PATH/TO/python.exe vdi_sql.py
 ```

 Enter username and password.
-Usage statement of each user will present in folder /users, updated in real-time,
+Usage statement of each user will present in folder /users, updated in real-time, and 4 other files,